zhangwb1996/widget_design_previewer/README.md

     dart ./lib/tools/dir/dynamic_widget_helper.dart pre
     ```

-* **hot-reload is not supported, so restart this app**, then you can search it by the name of your target class, and preview it in the app.
+* **hot-reload is not supported, so restart this App**.
+Then you can search it by name of your target class, and preview it in this App.

 ## Release